-Philip has worked as a performer with the Stratford Festival, Blyth Festival, and Canadian Opera Company.
+Philip has worked as a performer with the Stratford Festival, Blyth Festival, St. Lawrence Shakespeare Festival and Canadian Opera Company.
 He most recently travelled to Mozambique, Africa, to work with Shakespeare Link Canada on a production of The Winter’s Tale performed by an international cast in English and Portuguese.

-Philip’s many acting credits include My Fair Lady, Gigi, Romeo & Juliet, Midsummer Night’s Dream (Stratford Festival), King Lear, As You Like It (Colorado Shakespeare Festival), Annie, Grease, Oklahoma!
+Philip’s many acting credits include A Midsummer Night’s Dream, The Importance of Being Earnst (St. Lawrence Shakespeare Festival) My Fair Lady, Gigi, Romeo & Juliet, Midsummer Night’s Dream (Stratford Festival), King Lear, As You Like It (Colorado Shakespeare Festival), Annie, Grease, Oklahoma!
 (Montana Summer Theatre), The Tempest (Nipissing Stage Company and Tour), Forever Plaid (Canadian Tour), Kilt (New Stages Peterborough), Romeo & Juliet (ShakespeareWorks), and Shakespeare Abridged (US National Tour).

 Philip holds a Bachelor of Arts from McGill University and a Bachelor of Education from York University.
 He is a graduate of the Stratford Festival’s Conservatory for Classical Theatre Training and the 2-year Professional Music Theatre Program at Circle in the Square in New York City.
 In addition to his course load at St Lawrence College, Philip most recently directed and conceived a new project entitled The R & J/West Side Story Project for our students.

-Erin is a member of the Ontario Registered Music Teachers’ Association (ORMTA), the Canadian Federation of Music Teachers’ Association (CFMTA), the American Federation of Musicians (AFM) and the National Association of Teachers of Singing (NATS).
+Erin is a member of the Ontario Registered Music Teachers’ Association (ORMTA), the Canadian Federation of Music Teachers’ Association (CFMTA) and the National Association of Teachers of Singing (NATS).

-Erin has been teaching in the Music Theatre- Performance Program since 2013 and has musically directed staged readings of ‘Nine’ and ‘Company,’ New Faces 2015, as well as playing keyboard for several SLC productions and TIP’s production of ‘Into the Woods.’
+Erin has been teaching in the Music Theatre- Performance Program since 2013 and has musically directed staged readings of ‘Nine’ and ‘Company,’ New Faces 2015, as well as playing keyboard for several SLC productions and Thousand Islands Playhouse in their production of ‘Into the Woods.’